 USF’s hilltop campus in the geographic center of the city puts students in the middle of everything San Francisco has to offer.
-Students enjoy the city’s natural beauty, 36 unique neighborhoods, cultural attractions, sporting events with the Bay Area’s seven professional teams, and unlimited access to research, internship, and employment opportunities at the Bay Area’s most successful companies.
+Students enjoy the city’s natural beauty, 36 unique neighborhoods, cultural attractions, sporting events with the Bay Area’s six professional teams, and unlimited access to research, internship, and employment opportunities at the Bay Area’s most successful companies.
 At USF, everything in San Francisco is only a walk or a bike, bus, or BART ride away.

 Whatever your interests, you’ll find programs that will encourage you to step up, speak up, and challenge your assumptions.